joomlatools/joomlatools-vagrant/README.md

 ngrok http joomla.box:80
 ```

-For more options and background please refer to the [Vagrant docs](https://docs.vagrantup.com/v2/share/index.html).

 ### Terminal

 You can also share access to the terminal via SSH.
 There are two methods: